FlutterFlow/flutterflow-documentation/docs/understanding-the-flutterflow-ui/projects/how-to-run-test-projects.md

 :::

 :::caution[Test Mode Limitations]
+_Test Mode_ has certain limitations because some packages are not supported on the web and because of the way FlutterFlow configures your project to run in the cloud.
 - 30 minute testing time.
 After the 30 minutes has expired, you can start another test mode.
 - If you see a grey "broken" screen with a sad face, it may be a DNS server issue with your network provider.
 We recommend using CloudFlare's 1.1.1.1 DNS server.
 Click here to see instructions.
 - Lottie animation may not load if you provide a variable path.